waregagbagbo/waregagbagbo/README.md

 My journey into tech started with a strong desire to build tools and solutions that impact lives.
 I chose software engineering to master problem-solving and system design, through which;

-🌱 I’m currently learning Python, Django, and JavaScript
+🌱 I’m currently/always learning Python, Django,JavaScript and other Tech stuff.

-💻 I love building backend systems, APIs, and tools that make things work behind the scenes
+💻 I love building backend systems, APIs, and tools that make things work behind the scenes.

-🔭 I’m currently working on backend-focused portfolio projects to demonstrate my skills
+🔭 I’m currently working on backend-focused portfolio projects to demonstrate my skills.

-🎯 My ultimate goal is to become a world-class Backend Engineer
+🎯 My ultimate goal is to become a world-class Backend Engineer.

-💬 Ask me about Python, REST APIs, Flask/Django, or async programming
+💬 Ask me about Python, REST APIs, Flask/Django, or async programming.

-🧠 Inspired by: solving real-world problems with clean, scalable code
+🧠 Inspired by: solving real-world problems with clean, scalable code.

-✍️ Currently documenting my learning and building in public
+✍️ Currently documenting my learning and building in public.